 Much of the prior work on formal models is summarized in [7].
 This "classical" theory is primarily applicable to single-level transactions, rather than nested transactions.
 It treats both concurrency control and recovery algorithms, although the treatments of the two kinds of algorithms are not completely integrated.
-The theory assumes a system organization in which accesses are passed from the transactions to a "scheduler," which determines the order in which they are to be performed by the database.
+The theory assumes a system organization in which accesses are passed from the transactions to a "scheduler", which determines the order in which they are to be performed by the database.
 The database handles recovery from transaction abort and media failure, so that each access to one data object is performed in the state resulting from all previous non-aborted accesses to that object.
-"Serializability" is defined in this model by requiring an execution of the same system to exist in which the transactions) and perform the same steps.
-Proofs for some algorithms are presented, primarily based on one combinatorial theorem, the "Serializability Theorem."
+"Serializability" is defined in this model by requiring an execution of the same system to exist in which the transactions run one at a time (without interleaving of steps from different transactions) and perform the same steps.
+Proofs for some algorithms are presented, primarily based on one combinatorial theorem, the "Serializability Theorem".
 This important basic theorem states that serializability is equivalent to the absence of cycles in a graph representing dependencies among transactions.